vsrinivas/fuchsia/bin/netconnector/README.md

 The word 'service' is used a lot in this document and in NetConnector.
 It has a specific meaning in the context of mDNS, but otherwise, it really just means 'service' in the Fuchsia sense.
-A Fuchsia service is running software that talks to a client over an mx::channel.
+A Fuchsia service is running software that talks to a client over an zx::channel.
 It's normal practice to bind such a channel to a FIDL proxy.
 This isn't done over NetConnector, because FIDL isn't an suited to RPC.